vanHeemstraSystems/learning-terraform/README.md

 Based on "Azure Terraformer - Terraform for Developers" at https://www.youtube.com/playlist?list=PLsOrrjBMkLaQSn1tuNdpqjP2iVGCwn4gS

+Based on "A Terraform-AWS starter template on Gitpod" at https://github.com/gitpod-io/template-terraform-aws

 Based on "Learning" at https://github.com/vanHeemstraSystems/learning

 Based on "Github Basic Kanban" at https://github.com/vanHeemstraSystems/github-basic-kanban